JoyfulProgramming/modular_cms/src/index.md

       - heading: Background Jobs Are A Black Box
         subheading: Those background jobs you rely on?
 They can fail silently and spectacularly.
 Without observability, you won’t know until it’s too late.
 Emails undelivered, reports half-baked—chaos ensues.
         icon: solid-inbox
+  - type: FeatureSectionsCardList
+    library: FlowBite
+    heading: What Do You Get?
+    features:
+      - heading: Tailored Strategy Blueprint
+        subheading: Over the 6 weeks you'll build a personalized, practical, step-by-step action plan designed for your observability needs.
+      - heading: Steps To Observable Software
+        subheading: Master observability in just 4 hours a week — no DevOps experience required!
+Learn my simple 5-step process to boost software insights with ease.

+      - heading: Rails Logging Showdown
+        subheading: Comparisons of the best Rails structured logging libraries.
+See how they compare to make an solid choice and avoid issues later.

+      - heading: Bug Prioritization Worksheet
+        subheading: Stop wasting time on the wrong bugs!
+Use this actionable worksheet to identify the most business-critical issue you want to focus on in the workshop.

+      - heading: No-Bankruptcy Blueprint
+        subheading: Maximize observability without breaking the bank.
+Follow this checklist to boost insights while keeping costs under control.

+      - heading: Demystifying 3 Pillars
+        subheading: Get clarity on observability’s key pillars with this one-page guide.
+Cut through the vendor BS and finally understand traces, logs, and metrics.

+      - heading: Query Like a Pro
+        subheading: Learn five powerful tips to supercharge your querying skills in any observability tool — become the data detective your team needs.

+      - heading: Slack Channel Access
+        subheading: Ask any observability questions you have in the group Slack.
+We're here to support each other.

+      - heading: Accountability Followups
+        subheading: Learning observability is fine, but if you don't take action, it's all pointless.
+I follow up with you every week to help you see real progress against the plan.

+      - heading: Real Time Collaboration
+        subheading: Work directly with me in real time.
+Solve problems faster, get immediate feedback and move as one.
+Whether pairing or mobbing, your team will level up their skills and ship quality instrumentation quicker.

+      - heading: Pull Requests
+        subheading: I’ll create Pull Requests asynchronously, so you can easily review them during our weekly calls.
+This ensures you're using our time together effectively.
+Access needed to your repos.

+      - heading: Deep Context
+        subheading: I’ll dive into your business problems and domain, applying all my knowledge of observability to your specific challenges.
+This ensures solutions we create are aligned with your business goals for maximum impact.

   - type: PricingTable
     library: FlowBite
     local: table